google/gson/Troubleshooting.md

 - Ensure all of your objects have a no-arg constructor (and be a top-level or static class to avoid implicit constructor arguments)
 - Annotate all fields with `@SerializedName()`

+If you still use a Gson version older than 2.11.0 or if you are using ProGuard for a non-Android project ([related ProGuard issue](https://github.com/Guardsquare/proguard/issues/337)), you may need to copy the rules from Gson's [`gson.pro`](gson/src/main/resources/META-INF/proguard/gson.pro) file into your own ProGuard configuration file.

 ### Avoid Reflection
 It is possible to avoid reflection when using Gson.
-This will mean you will need to have a `TypeAdapter` or `TypeAdapterFactory` for every type you might want to serialize or deserialize, or that you are only using Gson through its explicit JSON API via classes like `JsonObject` and `JsonArray`.
-You can ensure reflection isn't being used by calling [addReflectionAccessFilter()](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/GsonBuilder.html#addReflectionAccessFilter(com.google.gson.ReflectionAccessFilter)) to add a filter which always returns `BLOCK_ALL`.
+This will mean you will need to have a `TypeAdapter` or `TypeAdapterFactory` for every type you might want to serialize or deserialize, or that you are only using Gson through its explicit JSON API via classes like `JsonObject` and `JsonArray`, or are manually reading or writing JSON data using `JsonReader` and `JsonWriter`.
+You can ensure reflection isn't being used by calling [`GsonBuilder.addReflectionAccessFilter()`](https://javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/GsonBuilder.html#addReflectionAccessFilter(com.google.gson.ReflectionAccessFilter)) to add a filter which always returns `BLOCK_ALL`.